john-maidbot/templateplugin_point_cloud_transport/README.md

 In template_plugins.xml, make sure to provide brief description of both the publisher and subscriber our plugin uses.

 In package.xml, first change the description tag and maintainer tags.
-These are required and important tags for the package.xml because they lets others know who to contact about the package.
+These are required and important tags because they let others know who to contact about the package.

 At least one maintainer is required, but you can have many if you like.
 The name of the maintainer goes into the body of the tag, but there is also an email attribute that should be filled out.

 Next fill in the license tag, which is also required.
 Finally fill in the dependencies tags.